 Pain’s effects can range from a nagging discomfort to a debilitating and life-altering experience.
 Common chronic pain complaints include headache, low back pain, cancer pain, arthritis pain, and neurogenic pain—pain resulting from damage to the peripheral nerves or to the central nervous system itself.

-The Pain Institute at University of Miami Hospital
+The Pain Institute at University of Miami Hospital and Clinics

 The specially trained health care professionals at the Pain Institute combine the disciplines of physical medicine and rehabilitation and interventional pain management to offer a unique, comprehensive approach to treating pain conditions.